-Softbank, Demeter and Coparion invest $3M into Plan A’s B2B carbon monitoring and ESG platform – TechCrunch
+SoftBank, Demeter and Coparion invest $3M into Plan A’s B2B carbon monitoring and ESG platform – TechCrunch

-Plan A, a Berlin-based automated SaaS B2B startup, has raised $3 million for its platform that lets companies measure, monitor, reduce and report their environmental footprint thus improving their ESG ratings.
-French VC Demeter led the round, with German VC Coparion and Softbank joined the round as a strategic investor.
+Plan A, a Berlin-based automated SaaS B2B startup, has raised $3 million for its platform that lets companies measure, monitor, reduce and report their environmental footprint, thus improving their ESG ratings.
+French VC Demeter led the round with German VC Coparion; SoftBank joined the round as a strategic investor.
 The cash will be used to enhance Plans A’s carbon emission and ESG management software for enterprise customers in Europe, and for international expansion.

 Founded in 2017, Plan A has managed to garner customers including Société Générale, GANNI, AlbionVC, BMW Foundation, BCG Digital Ventures and football club Werder Bremen.